makerdao/community/governance/votes/Executive vote - July 23, 2021.md

 * [Protocol Engineering Core Unit Evaluation](https://forum.makerdao.com/t/rwa006-pp1drp-p1-drop-mip22-token-protocol-engineering-domain-team-assessment/8418)
 * [Oracles Team Evaluation](https://forum.makerdao.com/t/rwa-006-p1-drop-collateral-onboarding-oracle-assessment-mip10c3-sp32/8402)

-Note that P1-DROP has not yet been fully setup, and will remain at a zero debt ceiling until it is finalized.
+Note that P1-DROP has not yet been fully set up, and will remain at a zero debt ceiling until it has been finalized.

 ## Review